 You can control white balance, contrast, highlights, shadows, exposure and so on.
 And the best of all is that all the controls can be changed in keyframes.
 You can also Sharpen, Saturate, adjust Vibrance and apply Faded Film.
 Not to say about the curves and color wheel.

 Applying these effects can be done with masking.
 You just specify the area with a pen tool and here you go.
-However in order for this masks to track the motion or an object you should use After Effect.
+However, in order for these masks to track the motion of an object, you should use After Effect.

 Audio Editing in Premiere Pro

 Audio mixer in Premiere Pro is something that you can expect from the professional software.
 It allows you to tweak any option during the playback: pan, balance, levels, turn solo or mute tracks.
 VU meters and clip indicators are also a thing.